Sheila E.: Philanthropy and activism

 In 2001, Sheila and Lynn Mabry founded the Elevate Hope Foundation.
 The foundation provided financial assistance to disadvantaged children and children of physical abuse for music programs.
 The music programs teach how to play music instruments and use digital music studio equipment.
 In 2002, Elevate Hope hosted its first "An Evening with Angels" event.
 In 2006, the Elevate Hope Foundation hosted the Circle of Passion charity fashion show at Pacific Design Center in Los Angeles.
 In 2011, Sheila, Lynn Mabry, Yoshie Akiba, and Jason Hofmann formed Elevate Oakland (formerly known as 51Oakland), a nonprofit organization.
 The organization provides music and arts programs to public schools located in Oakland, California.
 In February 2014, the organization held a benefit concert.
 As of 2024, the organization annually serves over 3000 students in more than 30 schools in the Oakland Unified School District.

 In 2020, Sheila donated her drum and percussion instruments to music band Valkyrie Missile after their instruments were stolen and the band began canceling scheduled performances.

+Sheila is an honorary member of Zeta Phi Beta Sorority, Inc. She was inducted into the Alpha Omega Chapter on July 11, 2026 at the Grand Boule in Nashville, Tennessee.